Getting started resources

 General policies and procedures

-You should review the general policies and procedures from the academic catalog, or from the Student Handbook.
+You should review the general policies and procedures from the academic catalog.

 Continuing Student Evaluation Process

 This link will take you to a copy of the Continuing Student Evaluation Process for Educational Psychology doctoral students.